karenjosephine22/dms1_blog/posts/unity_disney.md

 ## Love is an Open Door
-*Creating the door was much simpler than the portal!
-Although my initial plan was to animate a wardrobe opening like in the movie Narnia, I couldn’t find the right asset for that design.
-Instead, I decided to focus on making a traditional door.
-All I needed to do was find the right YouTube tutorial and follow along, and yay—it worked!*
 ![empat](disneyempat.jpeg)
 ![lima](disneylima.jpeg)

+*Creating the door was surprisingly much simpler than crafting the portal!
+Initially, I had envisioned animating a wardrobe that would swing open just like in the movie "Narnia."
+Excited about the idea, I began searching for the perfect asset to bring that design to life, but I faced some challenges in finding the right style.
+Instead of getting discouraged, I decided to pivot my approach and focus on a more traditional door.
+This shift allowed me to simplify the process while still capturing a sense of charm and authenticity.
+I turned to resources like Sketchfab, where I found a variety of suitable options that fit my vision perfectly.*

+*Once I had the asset downloaded, I sought out a comprehensive YouTube tutorial to guide me through the animation process.
+Following along step by step, I was pleasantly surprised at how smoothly everything came together.
+Ultimately, my decision to adapt my original idea not only made the project more manageable but also allowed me to learn new techniques along the way.
+I felt a great sense of accomplishment when it finally worked, and the door now stands as a testament to the journey of creativity and adaptation that defines this project.*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/90vVwpNFppw?si=9vTk_ww4mfzkKIi8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>